 Where Else to Watch French Open Matches in Paris?

 Let's face it: not everyone can afford those coveted tickets for stadium or courtside seats at the Open, and even if you could, they're very often sold out before you get a chance to snag 'em.
 Luckily, there are other ways to enjoy the matches in a fun, public spirit in Paris.
+Many bars around the city will be playing the most important matches, from semifinal and final singles to doubles matches.
+Amble into any corner sports bar on the night of a match you're interested in seeing, and you're likely to find it playing.

 Getting There: Hotel de Ville - Esplanade de L'Hotel de Ville, Metro Hotel de Ville (Line 1, 11)